Luuk1983/UmbracoExamples/ConditionsToExistingExtensions/README.md

 ## Typescript example
 In most scenarios I recommend to use typescript for it's strong typed types and it's compile time checks of the code.
 This example is in the [TypeScript folder](src/TypeScript/) and is in essence the same example as the vanilla javascript code.
 The difference is that the source files are typescript files that need to be compiled.

-To be honest, if you are already messing with npm and typescript I would recommend to go for the advances/bundle approach that makes it so much easier to create a clean architecture.
+To be honest, if you are already working with npm and typescript I would recommend to go for the advances/bundle approach that makes it so much easier to create a clean architecture.
 But this example is simpeler, so I decided to add it.

 * The [Backoffice folder](src/TypeScript/Backoffice/) contains the uncompiled typescript files.
 These files get compiled to the [wwwroot folder](src/TypeScript/wwwroot/) where the umbraco-package.json lives.
 * The file [visibility-delete-button-condition.ts](src/TypeScript/Backoffice/src/visibility-delete-button-condition.ts) contains the actual condition.
 This condition checks if the current entity is a document and tries to get document type of the that document.
 If the content type is the homepage, the condition is false, effectively hiding the trash/delete button.